SalishSeaCast/docs/sphinx_docs.rst

 .. _LaTeX: http://www.latex-project.org/
 .. _MathJax: http://www.mathjax.org/

-LaTeX_ may also be used for manuscripts of publications, for which PDFs must be rendered, uploaded, and linked into other documentation to make them available online.
+LaTeX_ should be used for manuscripts of publications, for which PDFs must be rendered, uploaded, and linked into other documentation to make them available online.